 The key destruction as required by FCS_CKM.4 can be done by overwriting the key register interfaces or by software reset of the SCP which provides immediate zeroing of all SCP key registers.
-Please consider also the statement of chapter 7.1.4.1.

-The covered security functional requirement is FCS_COP.1/AES and FCS_CKM.4/AES.
+The covered security functional requirements are FCS_COP.1/AES and FCS_CKM.4/AES.